tapilab/ms-project-template/README.md

 ## Conclusions / Future Work

-Here's the maing conlusions and a list of directions for improvement.
+Here's the main conclusions and a list of directions for improvement.